-The sum of £20,000 will be awarded biennially for the best unpublished collection of poems by a Scottish poet aged 30 or under.
-The runner-up will receive £2,500 and other shortlisted poets £1,000.
+A sum of £20,000 is awarded biennially for the best unpublished collection of poems by a Scottish poet aged 30 or under.
+The runner-up receives £2,500 and other shortlisted poets £1,000.